devgeniem/dustpress/README.md

 the `bind_data()` method as the second parameter.
 This way you can also have data named 'Sub' or 'Data' which are otherwise reserved names for plugin's methods.

-You can also bind data straight to the root of the Content-object with `bind_Content()` method.
+You can also bind data straight to the root of the Content-object with `bind_content()` method.
 It doesn't create a Content->Content structure but rather merges the data straight inside the Content block.

 It's also possible to give the function a third parameter, that is the model name.
 So you can bind data to your Header submodel inside your main model or even another submodel!
 Because the rendering will be done after all data has been gathered, you have 100 % control of what data the view template gets and can even interfere with that after you have already defined a submodel.